pimedia/json-api-user/readme.md

 My other JSON API Auth plugin has also been integrated with this from version 1.1. since most methods required user authentication via cookie for data update.
 You can also write your own methods by copying the existing methods if you need any user related features.

 Hope this will help some.

+For details: http://www.parorrey.com/solutions/json-api-user/ A pro-version of this plugin will be available shortly that will support BuddyPress Messages component, BuddyPress avatar upload and other BuddyPress related functions to integrate BuddyPress features to your mobile app via REST.

 ==Installation==